Chart Color Schemes

 Dunlop is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Dunlop, as per the latest Census, consisted of 91.9% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 69.4% houses and 30.5% other dwellings.
-Home ownership in Dunlop stood at 20.3%, with the rest of dwellings either mortgaged (61.4%) or rented (18.3%).
-The median monthly mortgage repayment was $2,000, aligning with Australian Capital Territory's average, while median weekly rent was $465, compared to Australian Capital Territory's $2,000 and $430 respectively.
-Nationally, Dunlop's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+In Dunlop, as per the latest Census evaluation, 91.9% of dwellings were houses, with the remaining 8.1% being semi-detached, apartments, or other types.
+This contrasts with the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Dunlop stood at 20.3%, lower than the Australian Capital Territory's rate.
+Most dwellings were mortgaged (61.4%) or rented (18.3%).
+The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average, while the median weekly rent was $465, compared to the Australian Capital Territory's figures of $2,000 and $430 respectively.
+Nationally, Dunlop's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing